hpierre74/BCM-Interview/README.md

 ## Constraints

  - Bootstrap 4.x must be used for the UI
+ - There is no link between the pagination on the table and the graphs underneath.
+The graph must display all the data per type (no pagination)
  - The HTML table should display 10 rows and add pagination in order to browse the data.
  - The times in the test dataset are in UTC, whereas the times in the UI are in UTC + 1.
  - There is no constraint for the plot library.